 What is the minimum Graphics tablet pressure sensitivity do you need?

-The most common pressure sensitivity by the time of writing this post is 2048.
+The most common pressure sensitivity is around 8192 levels.
 Which is more than enough to create all sorts of wonderful artworks if used correctly.
-Some older Graphics Tablets has the sensitivity of 1024 and even 512.
-These tablets work great as well.
+Some older Graphics Tablets has the sensitivity of 1024, 512 or even the good old 2048 levels.
+These tablets work great as well, even with the lower sensitivity.

-And it won’t be long before we see graphics tablets with pressure sensitivity of 4096 :D
+And it won’t be long before we see graphics tablets with pressure sensitivity of 16384, or even more :D